 Entergy Earns EEI Emergency Assistance Award and Emergency Recovery Award

-**A**

-Entergy Earns EEI Emergency Assistance Award and Emergency Recovery Award

-The Edison Electric Institute (EEI) today presented Entergy Corporation (NYSE: ETR) with the association’s “Emergency Assistance Award” after a severe windstorm impacted Dallas in June.
+NEW ORLEANS -- The Edison Electric Institute (EEI) today presented Entergy Corporation (NYSE: ETR) with the association’s “Emergency Assistance Award” after a severe windstorm impacted Dallas in June.
 Entergy also received the association’s “Emergency Recovery Award” for its outstanding power restoration efforts after Hurricane Barry hit Louisiana in July.

 The Emergency Assistance Award is given to select EEI member companies to recognize their efforts to assist other electric companies’ power restoration efforts, and the Emergency Recovery Award is given to recognize a company’s own extraordinary efforts to restore power to customers after service disruptions caused by severe weather conditions or other natural events.
 The winners are chosen by a panel of judges following an international nomination process.
 Entergy received the awards during EEI’s Winter Board and Chief Executives Meeting in Tucson, Ariz.